-She nodded.
-"That and my pilotin' skills, and your skills as captain, yep.
+"That and my pilotin' skills, and your skills as captain.
 We’re gonna need all sorts of strategizin' and the like.
 The problem with the shielding is the mass of Serenity isn't sufficient to guarantee that it'll work as intended.
 Oh, it'll work, don't get me wrong, but not totally or perfectly.
 A Firefly's mass will probably give us one quarter to thirty percent effective shielding, max.
 He hasn't had time to perfect it ..."

 "Then why the rush to get home?" asked Zoe.
 "Why not get the bugs worked out first?"